 Pumpkin Seed Oil Nutrition

-One cup of unsalted pumpkin seeds nutrition contains (7):
+Meanwhile, one cup of unsalted pumpkin seed nutrition contains about: (17)

 - 11.9 grams protein